ssocias/cassie_docs/source/get-requests.rst

 An alphabetical list of (group name, group slug) tuples for all existing Groups (the slug is the unique identifier for a group).

-This is similar to the :ref:`Hamburger` request but returns data for all existing Groups, not just the ones the User follows.
+This is similar to the :ref:`Hamburger` request, which returns a list of all Gropus a User follows, but this endpoint returns data for all Groups a User folows AND has permission to create Casties in (as some Groups might not allow Users to create Casties).

 **Sample Response** ::